-Safeguard Children Safeguarding our children from abuse, neglect and exploitation 2022/23 £m 2023/24 £m 2024/25 £m 2025/26 £m [46] Growth in Children and Families Commissioning Contracts (19) Growth to correct a legacy pressure in the Children and Families comm budget. issioning Net Carbon Impact = 0.0 Impact on servi ice budget = +0.180 [47] Increase capacity to support Statutory Education Psychology Se ervice (20) Significant growth in the number of children with Education Health and Carequires urgent additional Educational Psychology capacity to carry out st work to meet the needs of vulnerable young people.
-Financial figures are review and may be revised following further analysis of demand and pres tatutory under Net Carbon Impact = +0.6 Impact on serving ice budget = +0.125 +0.063 [48] A redesign of Early Help Services into a Locality model (21) We will redesign Early Help Services to a locality model.
-This will support achieve better outcomes for children as it will enable services to be stroconnected to communities which will support strong partnership working information sharing.
-The redesign will result in a reduction in the budget Help Services, but this will be offset by funding from external grants, incomporting Families Grant. ingly g and t for Early Net Carbon Impact = 0.0 Impact on serv ice budget = -0.424 Values represent a +/- variation to the Cheshire East Council approved budge Subsequent years are the incremental change from the part of the council's cather than the council approved budge that the council previous year
+Safeguard Children Safeguarding our children from abuse, neglect and exploitation 2022/23 £m 2023/24 £m 2024/25 £m 2025/26 £m [46] Growth in Children and Families Commissioning Contracts (19) Growth to correct a legacy pressure in the Children and Families commissioning budget.
+Net Carbon Impact = 0.0 Impact on service budget = +0.180 [47] Increase capacity to support Statutory Education Psychology Service (20) Significant growth in the number of children with Education Health and Care Plans requires urgent additional Educational Psychology capacity to carry out statutory work to meet the needs of vulnerable young people.
+Financial figures are under review and may be revised following further analysis of demand and pressures.
+Net Carbon Impact = +0.6 +0.125 +0.063 [48] A redesign of Early Help Services into a Locality model (21) We will redesign Early Help Services to a locality model.
+This will support us to achieve better outcomes for children as it will enable services to be strongly connected to communities which will support strong partnership working and information sharing.
+The redesign will result in a reduction in the budget for Early Help Services, but this will be offset by funding from external grants, including the Supporting Families Grant.
+Net Carbon Impact = 0.0 Impact on service budget = -0.424 Values represent a +/- variation to the Cheshire East Council approved budget for 2021/22 Subsequent years are the incremental change from the previous year Estimated annual change in the Council's carbon footprint

 Safeguard Children Safeguarding our children from abuse, neglect and exploitation 2022/23 £m 2023/24 £m 2024/25 £m 2025/26 £m [49] Learning Disabilities Future Service Development and Review [MTFS 2021-25] We intend to review our commissioned services to ensure that they offer the very best experience and life chances for people with learning disabilities.
 This will involve working with our NHS colleagues and care providers ensuring a personcentred approach at all times.
-Net Carbon Impact = 0.0 Impact on service budget = -1.000 -1.250 Values represent a +/- variation to the Cheshire East Council approved budget for 2021/22 Subsequent years are the incremental change from the previous year Estimated annual change in the Council's carbon footprint
+Net Carbon Impact = 0.0 -1.000 -1.250 Values represent a +/- variation to the Cheshire East Council approved budget for 2021/22 Subsequent years are the incremental change from the previous year Estimated annual change in the Council's carbon footprint

 Best Start All children to have the best start in life with ongoing opportunities to maximise their potential 2022/23 £m 2023/24 £m 2024/25 £m 2025/26 £m [50] Development and Partnerships Service [MTFS 2021-25] This service supports achieving better outcomes for children, young people and families through delivery of service development, improvement and transformation initiatives, effective partnership working through the coordination of the key children's partnership boards, coordination of external support and validation including inspection, and support to the cross service business functions for the Children's and Adults, Health and Integration Directorates.
 As the service manages projects and service developments, some of which are grant funded, this proposal is to reduce Council base funding for the service and replace this with other funding opportunities, including external grants.
-Net Carbon Impact = -1.4 -0.300 Values represent a +/- variation to the Cheshire East Council approved budget for 2021/22 Subsequent years are the incremental change from the previous year Estimated annual change in the Council's carbon footprint
+Net Carbon Impact = -1.4 Impact on service budget = -0.300 Values represent a +/- variation to the Cheshire East Council approved budget for 2021/22 Subsequent years are the incremental change from the previous year Estimated annual change in the Council's carbon footprint